Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 — Scott Anthony, Dual Transformation

 Most AI investments today contain both types of work, tangled together.
-The automation of existing workflows (Transformation A) and the discovery of new capabilities (Transformation B) often happen in the same initiative, on the same team, with the same budget.
-The confusion comes from failing to distinguish which is which and then measuring all of it with Transformation A metrics.
+Improving an existing workflow (optimization) and discovering a new capability (transformation) often happen in the same initiative, on the same team, with the same budget.
+The confusion comes from failing to distinguish which is which and then measuring all of it with the metrics built for optimization.

 This isn't just a measurement problem.
 It's a pattern that repeats every time a transformative technology arrives.
 Introducing: The J-Curve.